Overview

 1. How might Dashers track their mileage more easily?

-Most Dashers track the mileage they accumulate while driving to use it as a tax deduction.
-However, despite showing the distance of each order pre-acceptance, DoorDash has no integrated mileage tracker that archives this informationforcing Dashers to pay for 3rd-party mileage tracking apps or manually track their miles.
+Despite showing the distance of each order pre-acceptance, DoorDash has no integrated mileage tracker that archives this information, forcing Dashers to pay for 3rd-party mileage tracking apps or manually track their miles for tax deduction purposes.

 2. How might Dashers gain better earnings transparency?

-DoorDash doesn't show the earnings breakdown between DoorDash pay and customer tip for an order until after it has been delivered.
-The app currently just shows the total order value, limiting Dasher access to fair information about company base pay and tipping habits that as workers they should have.
+DoorDash doesn't show the earnings breakdown between DoorDash pay and customer tip for an order until after it has been delivered, a major concern based on my research among Dashers.

 3. How might Dashers decline orders in a safer, more efficient manner?

-Dashers expressed frustration over the myriad of buttons and screens they had to click through to decline an order compared to the singular button one has to press to accept.
-This lengthy process is not only distracting but particularly dangerous to Dashers while driving and is legally questionable with regards to state hands-free driving laws.
+The myriad of buttons and screens one must click through to decline an order is not only distracting but particularly dangerous to Dashers while driving and can violate state hands-free driving laws.

 Ideation